incident-io/terraform-provider-incident/DEVELOPING.md

 ## incident.io staff

-If you work at incident.io as an engineer, you may wish to develop this provider against your own local instance of the product, such as when building terraform resources for as-yet released features.
+If you work at incident.io as an engineer, you may wish to develop this provider against your own local instance of the product, such as when building Terraform resources for as-yet released features.

 You can do this by: